jryans/debug-info-consistency-concrete-artifact/data/git/program-no-inline/clang/18/O1/divergences/t0001-init/default/divergences.md

 Uncategorised
   Events:
     CF: cmd_tag at tag.c:495:2
-    CT: Jump to external code
+    CT: Jump to external code for _memset
-    CF: Jump to external code
+    CF: Jump to external code for _memset
     CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for _memset
     CF: cmd_tag at tag.c:496:2
-    CT: Jump to external code
+    CT: Jump to external code for _memset
-    CF: Jump to external code
+    CF: Jump to external code for _memset
     CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for _memset
   Occurrences: 4

 Uncategorised
   Events:
     CF: compute_diffstat at diff.c:6913:2
-    CT: Jump to external code
+    CT: Jump to external code for ___memset_chk
-    CF: Jump to external code
+    CF: Jump to external code for ___memset_chk
     CT: External code
-    RF: Jump to external code
+    RF: Jump to external code for ___memset_chk
   Occurrences: 4

 Uncategorised